 The vegans are coming, and we might join them

-Originally published in The Harvard Gazette.
+This article originally appeared in The Harvard Gazette.

 Some Burger Kings recently introduced a new version of the iconic Whopper with its signature flame-broiled beef patty swapped for a meatless replica that the company claims is virtually indistinguishable from the real thing.